jgorman/rails_ubuntu/README.md

 ```

 Once your initial deployment is working, you can run `cap production deploy`
-any time to keep all of your servers up to date.
+any time to keep all of your servers up to date with application changes.

 # <a id="recipes"></a> Recipe Documentation #